Top 10 Wine Regions In Europe By Train

 10. Rhône Valley, France

-A personal favourite of mine, the Rhône Valley of France, is a wine region that is highly underrated.
-Here you will find some deep, dark wines dominated by Syrah.
+A personal favourite of mine, the Rhône Valley of France, is known for its deep red wines made with Syrah.
 Follow the Rhône to the riverside town of Tain-l’Hermitage, surrounded by hillside vineyards.
-The town has an abundance of places for you to sip some tasty northern Rhône wines.
-Take the scenic French regional train to enjoy views of vineyards and wineries from your window, and stop at the region’s wine-producing towns.
+Take the scenic French regional train to enjoy views of vineyards and wineries from your window.

 You might like this as well: